-The process of applying for a federal grant is never quick or simple, and the initial registration process can complicate things for first-time applicants.
+The process of applying for a federal grant is never quick or simple.
+The initial process of just registering for a federal grant can further complicate things for first-time applicants.

 - Obtain a DUNS number (optional for Individual applicants).

 - Register with SAM.gov (optional for Individual applicants).
-Organization Applicants will not be able to move on to Step #3 until this step is completed.
+Organization Applicants will not be able to move on to Step #3 until they complete this step.

 - Create a Grants.gov username and password.
 You will need to create a Grants.gov user profile by visiting the Get Registered section of the website.

 - The E-Business Point of Contact (POC) at your organization must respond to the registration email from Grants.gov and login at Grants.gov to authorize you as an Authorized Organization Representative (AOR).
 Please note that there can be more than one AOR for an organization.

 - At any time, you can track your AOR status by going to the Applicant Login with your username and password.